 Through our online customer portal, you can pay for your subscription in one lump sum by credit or debit card, BACS, cheque or by ten instalments via Premium Credit Limited.

 If you choose to move to us, we will handle everything going forward.
 The only thing you need to do is notify your previous indemnifier that you're leaving.

-You will need Your estimated and actual income from your independent practice (excluding medical legal report writing), and also from your medico-legal report wrting.The number of sessions you perform, split between consultations and surgical work.An approximate split of your surgical work between minor, intermediate and major procedures.
+You will need your estimated and actual income from your independent practice (excluding medical legal report writing), and also from your medico-legal report writing; the number of sessions you perform, split between consultations and surgical work; and an approximate split of your surgical work between minor, intermediate and major procedures.

 An application form enables underwriters to accurately assess the risk and contains all the information that is needed to provide you with the most competitive price.
 Any information that you do provide will constitute a material fact.

 No. Formerly known as ISISIS group, we changed our name to Incision in 2018.
-We have been insuring surgeons for over 8 years.
+We have been insuring surgeons since 2010.

 Your username is your email address.Then if you've forgotten your password go to www.incisionindemnity.com and click on the 'forgot your password' button to reset it.

 Go to www.incisionindemnity.com and click on the News & resources page.
 Then submit your name and email address.

 You can change your personal details by contacting one of the Incision team.
 Please send an email to email@example.com or visit the Contact Us page on the website.

 Go to www.incisionindemnity.com and click on the Members Area to login.Your username is your email address.
 You'll then be issued with a temporary password, which we'll ask you to change.If you ever forget your password, click the forgotten password button.